by Nils Osmar. Updated July 28, 2023. Medical Disclaimer

 I take Gaia Herbs Black Elderberry Extract along with DoNotAge’s SIRT6 Activator and resveratrol along with my NAD Boosters for that reason.
 See study.

-I buy about a third of my supplements, including the NAD boosters, from a company called DoNotAge.
-I like the quality of their products.
-They’re not cheap but they do have a discount code which makes them more affordable, particularly if you buy them in bulk.
-(I buy NMN, resveratrol, SIRT 6 Activator, Ca-AKG and a number of other products from them.)
-(Their SIRT6 Activator is particularly interesting to me.
+I buy about a third of my supplements, including NMN, resveratrol, SIRT6 Activator, hyaluronic acid, Ca-AKG and TMG, from DoNotAge.
+Their SIRT6 Activator is particularly interesting to me.
 I’m told that human studies are taking place now to clarify the results in humans, and will be published soon.
-I’ll share the results here when they are.)
+I’ll share the results here when they are.
+Using their discount code (PATHWAYS in all caps) makes them more affordable

 Whichever company you buy from (if you decide to buy supplements), I would always recommend calculating the price per gram to get the best value.
 And make sure they’re selling the real thing.
 Some of the sellers on Amazon claiming to sell NMN were recently shown to be selling fraudulent products.
 One contained zero grams of NMN.